Beauty and brains behind Nigeria’s top comedians — Nigeria Today

 Beauty and brains behind Nigeria’s top comedians

-Tweet Share Pin it +1 There is no doubt that comedy is a lucrative business in Nigeria.
+There is no doubt that comedy is a lucrative business in Nigeria.
 Top comedians keep laughing all the way to the banks, and one sometimes wonder how they are able to stay creative and innovative over the years.
-However, many of them have the right support on the home front; …
+However, many of them have the right support on the home front; not surprising that they have …

 The post Beauty and brains behind Nigeria’s top comedians appeared first on INFORMATION NIGERIA.